Knitting Patterns: 4 Border Options | Anthology Blanket

 • k – knit

-• k2tog – knit 2 sts together (This video tutorial by Fiber Flux is helpful.)
+• k2tog – knit 2 sts together – A helpful video tutorial is below.

 • p – purl